akuklev/algebraic-theories/depgrammar.md

 To make sense of a dependently typed grammar, one has to rely a certain notion of equality[^2] on indexes of the types.
 Moreover, when two occurrences of typal dependency (`Proof[prop]` and `Prop[ctx]`) come into interaction, equality cannot by swept under the rug: in order to define proposition and proof languages for logics, we have to provide their grammars together with some additional equational laws; the framework to describe sufficiently elaborate grammars is necessarily a generalisation of algebraic theories' framework.

-Ultimately, it is desired to obtain a framework of extended algebraic theories, so that each conventional logical system can be expressed as an extended algebraic theory and an axiomatic theory upon this system as its free algebra generated by sort definitions, term formation rules and axioms of the theory.
+Ultimately, it is desired to obtain a framework of extended algebraic theories (XATs), so that each conventional logical system can be expressed as an extended algebraic theory and an axiomatic theory upon this system as its free algebra generated by sort definitions, term formation rules and axioms of the theory.
 The framework should support at least classical and intuitionistic first order logic (including FOLDS = first order logic with dependent sorts), equational logic (optimally, it should “eat itself”) and encompass an algebraic definition of an elementary ∞-topos, which is a modern foundational alternative to Zermelo–Fraenkel set theory.

 Establishing of an all-encompassing framework of this kind with a nice semantics is however still work-in-progress.
 Present work is an attempt to progress in this direction.